CoherentLabs/GameUIComponents/samples/user_interface/settings/README.md

 </gameface-menu>
 ```

 Note, that they have id attributes.
 We'll use them for the navigation.
 In order to keep this guide simple, We'll implement the simplest navigation.
 We'll use the ids of the menu items and the ids of their corresponding panels to match them.
-So if a click occurs on a menu item with id interface, we'll display an element that matches an id interface-panel.
+The naming convention that we'll use is:
+- menu item with id "name" is linked to panel with id "name-panel"
+If the id of a menu item is "interface", it's corresponding panel will have an id equal to "interface-panel".
 And we'll do that for all menu-items:

 ```
 const menuItems = document.querySelectorAll('menu-item');
 for (let i = 0; i < menuItems.length; i++) {
     menuItems[i].addEventListener('click', (e) => {
-        const panel = document.querySelector(`#${e.currentTarget.id}-panel`);
+        const panel = document.getElementById(`${e.currentTarget.id}-panel`);
         const activePanel = document.querySelector('.active-panel');
         activePanel.classList.remove('active-panel');
         activePanel.classList.add('inactive-panel');